 What are your plans for the future?
 What are you going to do?

 Oh yeah, No, well, I’m fine at the moment, and everything’s fine and I go along just the same as I always did.
 That’s what I can say, really, and I’m reasonably happy!

-★ If you love the British Invasion, you may also enjoy our other interviews with The Animals, Gerry’s Pacemakers, The Merseybeats, The Zombies, Jeff Christie and also the weird things we found out about the Paul is dead conspiracy theory
+★ If you love the British Invasion and early American rock, you may also enjoy our other interviews with The Animals, the man who introduced The Beatles to Brian Epstein: Bill Harry of Mersey Beat, Pat Boone (remember Speedy Gonzales?), Gerry’s Pacemakers, The Merseybeats, Maggie Bell of Stone the Crows, The Zombies, Jeff Christie and also the weird things we found out about the Paul is dead conspiracy theory